 EBITDA Margin

 EBITDA Margin is a financial ratio that measures a company's earnings before deducting non-operating expenses as a percentage of revenue.
-The calculation excludes accounting expenses such as interest, taxes, depreciation, and amortization to give an overall view of profitability.
+The calculation excludes accounting expenses such as interest, taxes, depreciation, and amortization to give an overall view of operating profitability and cash flow generation capability.

 EBITDA Margin Formula